Implied Consent: What is the Georgia Implied Consent Law?

-Since the early 1950s, the implied consent law states that the suspected DUI driver MUST take the post-investigation test (to determine what impairing substances are in your bloodstream) as requested by the arresting cop.
-By not taking the post-arrest testing being offered, this refusal carries civil consequences.
+Since the early 1950s, some states had passed laws requiring that a suspected DUI driver MUST take the post-investigation chemical test of bodily substances (to determine what impairing substances are in your bloodstream) as requested by the arresting cop.
+By not taking the post-arrest testing being offered, this refusal carried civil license revocation or suspension consequences.

 To refuse the post-arrest breathalyzer in Georgia (or a blood collection, if that is the implied consent test selected), such refusal of testing creates a potential loss of the right to drive in GA for a minimum period of one year.
 Such refusal becomes a violation of implied consent law and puts your driving privileges in jeopardy of suspension.

 The new implied consent notice, carried by all law enforcement officers in Georgia, is bright green in color.
 As can be seen this is nothing like a Miranda warning.
 The prior card was a dull orange color.
 Our DUI lawyers can sometimes tell which version of the card is being read by seeing the color on a police video, but typically can hear the audio of what was read to the person in custody.Implied Consent DUI Breathalyzer Test in Georgia: The Georgia Implied Consent Card

 The best DUI attorneys in the Peach State have made creative legal challenges to implied consent in GA.
 These legal attacks date back to 1970 and continue today.
 The latest major victory came from using the Georgia constitution as a basis to attack forensic breath tests.